 As of December 31, 2020, 139 employees and six non-employee directors were eligible to participate in the 2019 Equity Plan.
 As of that date, a total of 1,471,265 shares were reserved under the 2019 Equity Plan for outstanding stock options, and 123,046 shares were reserved for outstanding restricted stock unit awards.
 In addition, as of that date a total of 178,400 shares were reserved for potential issuance pursuant to performance-based and market-based stock unit awards.
 The Company has issued no shares of common stock upon option holders exercising options or vesting of restricted stock or performance stock units awarded under the 2019 Equity Plan through December 31, 2020.
-Additionally, while no further awards have been made under our 2012 Equity Incentive Plan, referred to as our 2012 Equity Plan since February 26, 2019, shares subject to options that were granted under that plan and that are forfeited or that expire unexercised are then added to the shares available for issuance under the 2019 Equity Plan.
-Similarly, no further awards were made under our Amended and Restated 1995 Equity Incentive Plan, referred to as the 1995 Equity Plan, after our initial public offering in March 2013, and shares subject to options that were granted under that plan and that are forfeited or that expire unexercised are then added to the shares available for issuance under the 2019 Equity Plan.
-To date, we have had 247,087 shares added to the 2019 Equity Plan from such forfeitures, in addition to the 361,855 shares remaining reserved for issuance under the 2012 Equity Plan, which have exercise prices ranging from \$11.77 to \$14.18 per share and 2,159,842 shares subject to outstanding options awarded under the 2012 Equity Plan, which have exercise prices ranging from \$12.13 per share.
-Of those shares, 1,156,597 are subject to stock options with exercise prices reaging from \$20.56 to \$121.13 per share.
-Of those shares, 1,156,597 are subject to stock options with exercise prices ranging from \$20.56 to \$121.13 per share.
+Additionally, while no further awards have been made under our 2012 Equity Incentive Plan, referred to as our 2012 Equity Plan since February 26, 2019, shares subject to options that were granted under that plan and that are forfeited or that expire unexercised are then added to the shares available for issuance under the 2019 Equity Plan, after our initial public offering in March 2013, and shares subject to options that were granted under that plan and that are forfeited or that expire unexercised are then added to the shares available for issuance under the 2019 Equity Plan.
+To date, we have had 247,087 shares added to the 2019 Equity Plan from such forfeitures, in addition to the 361,855 shares remaining reserved for issuance under the 2012 Equity Plan, which were added to the 2019 Equity Plan upon its approval by our stockholders.
+There remain 158,241 shares subject to outstanding options awarded under the 1995 Equity Plan, which have exercise prices ranging from \$11.77 to \$14.18 per share and 2,159,842 shares subject to outstanding options awarded under the 2012 Equity Plan, which have exercise prices ranging from \$20.56 to \$121.13 per share.
+Of those shares, 1,156,597 are subject to stock options with exercise prices exceeding \$42.10.